ny4rlk0/BootcampManager/README.md

 Install Apple Boot Camp Driver with windows 7 compatibility mode.
 After run as administrator click Add to Boot.

+(If you cant see your screen (Pitch Black) you can direct your phones flashlight to the screen to see temp before run this software.)

 Currently known bugs: It wont launch if you are on battery not connected to AC charger.
 Thats because windows task scheduler cmd interface doesnt support it.

 1)You have to manually open Windows Task Scheduler